 Dr. Hall is a member of the American Academy of Ophthalmology, American Board of Ophthalmology, New Hampshire State Medical Society and the Christian Ophthalmology Society.
-He has an interest in medical missions, with some developing ties to ophthalmologists in Kenya and Burundi, countries in Western Africa.
-He is also busy in the life and care of his family with 4 young children.
-Occasionally, recreational tennis, volleyball, and skiing, sneak into his schedule.
+He has an interest in medical missions, with some developing ties to ophthalmologists in Kenya.
+He is also very involved in the home life with his wife and 5 children.
+Occasionally, recreational tennis, hiking, and skiing, sneak into his schedule.

 Dr. Hall has also been chosen by his peers as one of New Hampshire Magazine’s “Top Doctors” for 2023 in the field Ophthalmology.